Charles Gravier, comte de Vergennes: Foreign policy

 Vergennes encouraged King Louis to sponsor expeditions to Indochina.
-These contributed to the French exploration and conquest during the nineteenth century that developed as French Indochina.
+These contributed to the French exploration and conquest under the Third French Empire.

 Domestic politics

 In domestic affairs, Vergennes remained conservative, carrying out intrigues to have Jacques Necker removed.
 He regarded Necker, a foreign Protestant, as a dangerous innovator and secret republican and was wary of his Anglophile views.
 In 1781, Vergennes became chief of the council of finance, and, in 1783, he supported the nomination of Charles Alexandre de Calonne as Controller-General.

 Vergennes died just before the meeting of the Assembly of Notables, which he is said to have suggested to Louis XVI.
 The opening of the Assembly was delayed several times to accommodate him after he had grown ill from overwork, but on 13 February 1787, he died.
 When Louis XVI was told the news, he broke down in tears, describing Vergennes as "the only friend I could count on, the one minister who never deceived me."

 After his death in 1787, the French national situation deteriorated, leading to the outbreak of the French Revolution in 1789.
 In January 1793, the rebels executed the King.
 France was soon at war with many of its neighbours.
 In The Terror that followed, the government imprisoned and killed many of Vergennes' contemporaries.